INFERNO: Spy, Spy, Spy, 2012, graphite on paper, 12" x 15" framed

 Spook™ reshapes what is both close at hand and historically distant in a Sisyphean feedback loop.
 History is used as a creative tool.
 The process creates an open ended, non-narrative, production environment that is both an engaging critique of guerilla warfare in our insurgency, the American Revolution, and a relevant, current, social document.

 Armstead lives & works in Brooklyn, NY.
-His work is represented by Churner and Churner gallery.